wwt/SwiftCurrent/wiki/Getting-Started-UIKit.md

 ## Adding the dependency

-For instructions on SPM and CocoaPods, [check out our intstallation page.](https://github.com/wwt/SwiftCurrent/wiki/Installation#swift-package-manager)
+For instructions on SPM and CocoaPods, [check out our installation page.](https://github.com/wwt/SwiftCurrent/wiki/Installation#swift-package-manager)

 ## Create your view controllers